longsleep/pixel-linux/README.md

   [Chrome Dev Editor](https://chrome.google.com/webstore/detail/chrome-dev-editor-develop/pnoffddplpippgcfjdhbmhkofpnaalpg)
   is a Chrome App which works offline and provides you a Graphical Text editor.
   It supports Git directly (but do no use that) as it works great together with commandline Git.
-I use the Monokai color theme there as this is the theme i usually have in Sublime Text too.
+I use the Monokai color theme there as this is the theme I usually have in Sublime Text too.

 ## Use Kernel 4.1